alf45tar/Pedalino/README.md

 ## MIDI Network a.k.a.
 AppleMIDI a.k.a.
 RTP-MIDI a.k.a.
 IP-MIDI a.k.a.
 Wireless MIDI

 Pedalino is a session listener over Wi-Fi.
 It does not support session initiation functionalities, which requires the use of an external session initiator on the network to open a RTP-MIDI session with the Pedalino.
 This session initiator can be a macOS computer (Audio MIDI Setup->MIDI Studio->MIDI Network Setup) or a Windows computer with the [RTP-MIDI driver activated](https://www.tobias-erichsen.de/software/rtpmidi.html), an embedded RTP-MIDI device or an app on your iOS device (I am using [MIDI Network](http://audioapps.nl/app/MIDINetwork))

+## ipMIDI

+Pedalino can route MIDI over your Ethernet network, using [ipMIDI](https://www.nerds.de/en/ipmidi.html) ports to send and receive MIDI data between computers connected to your LAN.

 ## Open Sound Control (OSC)